 Kirill has tutored GMAT since 2010.
 He helps his students master test topics by understanding the principles behind them to gain the knowledge, skills, and flexibility necessary to successfully tackle questions of all types and difficulties.
 He has taught and can adjust to all skills levels, from test takers looking to gain more than a hundred points from a score in the 500s or below, to those trying to move from an already strong score to an outstanding one.
 Kirill scored in the 99th percentile on the GMAT and every other standardized test he has taken.
 He holds an MBA from Georgetown.

 Karen was identified as a brainiac when she began playing chess when other girls were playing with Barbie Dolls.
-She earned her Ph.D. in Linguistics, from the University of San Diego and has taught as a linguistics professor for 9 years, at, among other places, the University of Michigan.
-She has published 1 book and numerous articles on English grammar (her area of specialization), both taught and wrote test materials for Stanley Kaplan and has tutored people on GMAT* for nearly 10 years, including both American native speakers and non-native speakers from Japan, Korea, Venezuela and many others countries.
-A dedicated and resourceful teacher, Karen is one of TPNY’s verbal experts and the developer of our Verbal Reasoning MCAT course.
+She earned her Ph.D. in Linguistics from the University of San Diego and has taught as a Linguistics professor for 9 years at, among other places, the University of Michigan.
+She has published 1 book and numerous articles on English grammar (her area of specialization), both taught and wrote test materials for Stanley Kaplan, and has tutored people on GMAT for nearly 10 years, including both American native speakers and non-native speakers from Japan, Korea, Venezuela and many others countries.
+A dedicated and resourceful teacher, Karen is TPNY’s head verbal expert and the developer of our MCAT CARS section course.
 This course is excellent preparation for native English speakers and is absolutely indispensable for non-native speakers, who often find that the one-size-fits-all classes at other schools don’t address their needs.
 She also teaches her revolutionary method of Accent Reduction to our non-native English-speaking clients.
 She works with clients in person in Boston and New York as well as through our distance-learning program.

 Mike P. Upon obtaining a bachelor’s in Biology at Saint Peter’s University (full scholarship and honors program) in just three years, Mike took a few years off to prepare himself for medical school.
 While working various part time jobs to support himself, he conducted clinical research, got his EMT certification, volunteered on an ambulance, and made rounds at the hospital as a patient advocate.
 While in medical school at SUNY Upstate Medical University, Mike became a teaching assistant for the Gross Anatomy course at his institution, and he tutored fellow students in all of the first and second year medical subjects at the school’s Center for Academic Support.
 For many years, Michael has taught a variety of subjects for TPNY.
 He now teaches the USMLE Step 1, on which he himself scored 241.
 Mike also made the decision to join the US Army while in medical school and he currently serves as a Second Lieutenant at the Army Medical Department.